-Julia Huffman is the producer and director of the award winning documentary Medicine of the Wolf.
+Julia Huffman is the producer and director of the award winning documentaries Medicine of the Wolf and Wolf Spirit.

 Julia can you tell the readers where you grew up?